marcopennekamp/lore/specification/multi-functions.md

 ### Abstract Functions

-**TODO:** We definitely have to think more about how type variables affect abstract functions.

 Abstract functions are essentially functions **missing an implementation**.
 At run-time, if the compiler should screw up, trying to call an abstract function (without any suitable specializations available) will lead to an error.
 It is our goal to catch most violations tied to abstract functions at compile-time.
 The core verification is handled by two constraints: input abstractness and totality.

 ##### Input Abstractness Constraint